Wi-Fi employee access – Ubiquiti

 Note: If you intend to use this RADIUS profile with only one type of networks, you can activate just one of these checkboxes.

-3. In the RADIUS Settings > Authentication Servers section, in the IP Address field, enter the IP address of the Portnox Cloud RADIUS server that you created earlier, in the Port field, enter the authentication port for this RADIUS server, and in the Shared Secret field, enter the shared secret for this server.
+3. In the IP Address field, enter the IP address of the Portnox Cloud RADIUS server that you created earlier, in the Port field, enter the authentication port for this RADIUS server, and in the Shared Secret field, enter the shared secret for this server.
 Then, click on the Add button.

 Note: The Cloud RADIUS IP, the Authentication port, and the Shared Secret are all displayed after you create the Cloud RADIUS server.